...

 Craft a catchy subject line

-Consider using personalization (include the subscriber’s name or their child’s name), asking a question, or using action-oriented language in your subject line.
+Consider using personalization (including the subscriber’s name or their child’s name), asking a question, or using action-oriented language in your subject line.
 And be sure to keep it short and sweet — most email clients only display the first few words of the subject line (generally, up to 60 characters).

 Here are some examples of catchy subject lines for your email campaign: